 - Rare genetic conditions such as Li-Fraumeni syndrome

-Increased exposure to estrogen, which can occur with:
+Increased exposure to estrogen, due to:

-- Late onset of menopause
+- Late menopause

 - No childbearing or late childbearing

-- One or more lumps in the breast which may or may not be painful
+- One or more lumps in the breast

-- Thickening or swelling in or around the breast
+- Thickening in or around the breast

 - A change in the size or shape of the breast